-Consider first the sum of the first three diagrams in \eqref{eq:TT}, and of the fourth diagram with the contracted leg restricted to $\o$.
-We refer to this sum as the "$z$ channel" ($z$ for zero).
-This channel is reproduced by defining \beq \myinclude{linear-bLbR-1L.pdf}\,, \qquad \myinclude{linear-bLbR-1R.pdf}. \eeq Consider next the fourth diagram in \eqref{eq:TT} with the contracted leg restricted to $\x$.
-There are four cases ("channels") to consider, the external horizontal legs being $\x\x$, $\x\o$, $\o\x$, $\o\o$.
+Consider next the fourth diagram in \eqref{eq:TT} with the contracted leg restricted to $\x$.
+There $\x\x$, $\x\o$, $\o\x$, $\o\o$ channels are defined by restricting the the external horizontal legs of this diagram to $\x\x$, $\x\o$, $\o\x$, $\o\o$.
 The first three channels are reproduced by defining (see below for the meaning of boxes around some equations)

-Here we introduced a new notation $\x^{(i)}$ which denotes a unique copy number $i$ of the $\x$ sector.\footnote{More formally, a copy of $\x$ is a tensor product of $\x$ {\emph with a one-dimensional auxiliary Hilbert space.}} Copies need to be created to avoid unwanted cross terms which would otherwise arise between $b_L$ and $b_R$ diagrams for different channels.
-We also introduced a reweighting parameter $w_\x>0$ for the $\x\o$ and $\o\x$ channels.
+We also introduced a ``reweighting parameter'' $w_\x>0$ for the $\x\o$ and $\o\x$ channels.
 Playing with this parameter will help us achieve $\|K_{ss}\|<1$ (see below).

 Finally consider the $\o\o$ channels.
-In this sector we have cancellations: the diagrams \eqref{eq:aa-prob} have been canceled by the disentangler.
+In this sector we have cancellations: the diagrams \eqref{eq:aa-prob} were canceled by the disentangler.
 We are left with the five diagrams